Plantar Fasciitis and Heel Spurs

 It is sometimes useful to stretch and move the foot in the morning before getting out of bed to avoid the initial pain response in the morning and allow for better function from the first steps in the morning.
 Every abnormal step, limp or altered walking pattern is delaying the time to full recovery.

-Aim: Decrease pain in the area, allow time for tissue to undergo healing process and decrease ongoing stress to the plantar fascia.
+Aim: Decrease pain, begin tissue healing, decrease stress to the plantar fascia.

-• Relative rest – avoid aggravating activities but attempt to keep foot mobile and loaded.
+• Relative rest – avoid aggravating activities but keep foot mobile and loaded.

-• Ice massage – use of a frozen bottle under the arch of the foot can help with tension and inflammation at the injury site.
+• Ice –under the arch of the foot to help with tension and inflammation.

 • Taping and bracing to support the arch of the foot.